-As a financial analyst, you'll be responsible for several daily tasks, including preparing and processing a company's financial statements, analyzing plans and forecasts, maintaining various files, evaluating income statements, and communicating with company officials to evaluate and understand a company's prospects.
+As a financial analyst, you’ll be responsible for several daily tasks, including preparing and processing a company’s financial statements, collaborating with data analysts, analyzing plans and forecasts, maintaining various files, evaluating income statements, and communicating with company officials to evaluate and understand a company’s prospects.

 You’ll need to suggest individual investments opportunities and be able to explain investment choices and decisions to stakeholders.
 You’ll also need to understand market conditions to manage unpredictability so that potential losses are limited.